Part Two

 After a moment, I turned to her and asked, “Would you like to know how your father and I met?”

 Only the three of us attended the service.
 After a brief sermon from the priest, we drove to a nearby hotel and shared a simple lunch.
-During the meal, I asked her how she knew to reach me.

-She said, “I visited my father about once a month.
-One day I opened the drawer of his bedside table and found notes written on pieces of paper.
+Jean said, “One day when I was visiting my father I opened the drawer of his bedside table and found notes written on pieces of paper.
 When I asked the receptionist about them, she told me a young man had been visiting him every week.
 She said he would write on the pad, and my father would respond.”

 She took a breath.
 “Please tell me how you met my father.”

-When I finished, she sat for a moment before speaking.
+When I finished, Jean sat for a moment before speaking.
 “I haven’t had a conversation with my father in a long time,” she said.
 “It never occurred to me to write.”
 She paused.
 “I can’t thank you enough for what you’ve given him these past months.”

 She then continued, “My father’s most valued possession is a series of gardening books.
 I would like you to have them.”